naveensingh1212/The-Flashcard-Engine/README.md

-markdown# 🃏 The Flashcard Engine
+# 🃏 The Flashcard Engine

 An AI-powered flashcard generator that transforms any PDF into smart study cards using spaced repetition learning.